Recruited: November 1942

 As the war came to an end, the job of searching for missing agents was taken up by F Section’s Intelligence officer, Vera Atkins.
 At first she mistakenly concluded that Noor must have been one of four women executed at Natzeiler concentration camp in July 1944: in fact this agent was another wireless operator, Sonia Olschanesky, whose physical description had been similar.
 But in 1946 testimony from Yolande Lagrave revealed that Noor had been at Pforzheim prison, and further evidence from the prison records and two SS guards who escorted Noor's party to Dachau finally solved the puzzle.
 Atkins also conducted interviews with Kieffer and Goetz, which filled in some of the gaps about her time in Paris.
 Later tried for war crimes, Noor’s executioner Ruppert was hanged in May 1946.
 Renée Garry was acquitted by a French court of denouncing Noor to the SD.
 Caught a few days after Noor, Emile Garry was deported and executed at Buchenwald concentration camp in September 1944.

-Noor was mentioned in despatches in October 1946 for her secret work in France and awarded the Croix de Guerre by the French, but a posthumous George Cross wasn’t awarded until 1949 (read the citation here).
+Noor was mentioned in despatches in October 1946 for her secret work in France and awarded the Croix de Guerre by the French, but British recognition was more complicated: recommendations for a George Medal and MBE eventually led to a posthumous award of a George Cross in 1949 (read the citation here).
 In 1952 Jean Overton Fuller, a close friend of Noor’s who lived three doors away from her mother in Taviton Street, published Madeleine (later revised and reprinted under the titles Born For Sacrifice and Noor-un-nisa Inayat Khan), the first of Fuller’s many investigations into SOE agents and their wartime captors, among them John Starr, double agent Henri Déricourt and SS interrogator Ernst Vogt.
 The most recent biography of Noor Inayat Khan is Shrabani Basu's Princess Spy, published in 2006.

 Noor Inayat Khan is commemorated by an SOE memorial plaque at Dachau, and by the FANY memorial at St Paul's Church, Knightsbridge; the Air Forces Memorial, Runnymede; and the F Section memorial at Valençay in central France.
 A new memorial dedicated to Noor and funded by the Noor Inayat Khan Memorial Trust was unveiled on 8 November 2012, outside her former home in Gordon Square, Bloomsbury.

-Noor appears on one of the Royal Mail's new Remarkable Lives commemorative stamps.Back to SOE Agent Profiles
+Noor appears on one of the Royal Mail's Remarkable Lives commemorative stamps.Back to SOE Agent Profiles